-What to do at Poya Lisa Cottages and Togean Islands
+What to do at Poya Lisa Cottages and the Togean Islands

 There is not much to do in Poya Lisa but this exactly the reason why we came here!
-A normal day at Poya Lisa usually consists of: sleeping, having breakfast, relaxing in the hammock, swimming, having lunch, taking a nap in the hammock, snorkeling, having dinner, and going back to bed.
+A normal day at Poya Lisa usually consists of: sleeping, having breakfast, relaxing in the hammock, swimming, having lunch, taking a nap in the hammock, enjoying some of the most quiet beaches in Southeast Asia, snorkeling, having dinner, and going back to bed.
 Does not sound bad, does it?

 Poya Lisa offers daily trips (half or full day) to nearby reefs.
 The boat trip price is 300,000 IDR (around 20€) to be split among all the guests joining the tour (with a maximum of 8).
 But, if you stay on the island for 10 or more nights, all the trips you make are for free.
 Do you need more excuses to stay here forever?

 - Remember there are no shops or anything similar in Poya Lisa, bring everything you may need.

 - When traveling in Asia, it never hurts to have a couple of toilet paper rolls in your backpack.

 - It is very important to bring enough mosquito repellent containing DEET.
 Mosquitoes here are pretty nasty and there is a risk of both malaria and dengue.

 Having said that, never ever travel without a great travel insurance.
 You never know what may happen!
 I recommend getting the best travel insurance in the market: World Nomads.
 Click here to get a quote!